 You know you need to wash your sheets, but you have better things to do.
 Like sleep.

-Here’s what can happen if you don’t regularly change your sheets.
+Tierno notes that a lot of material can find its way in between those sheets and contribute to odor.
+Another scenario to consider: imagine sleeping in someone else’s sheets that aren’t clean.
+There are lots of reasons to be a considerate guest—one who doesn’t show up early or unannounced, for example—and this is another good reason: your health.
 “Let’s say you’re sleeping with somebody who has a [staph] strain that your body is not accustomed to,” Tierno says.
 “If you have a [cut], sometimes even without, you could develop an infection.”

-It’s possible because you’re in an environment riddled with cells and microorganisms.
+Infection is possible because you’re in an environment riddled with cells and microorganisms.

 “In reality, it’s not that you may get an infection with these organisms, but they may exacerbate allergies and asthma if you have preexisting asthma,” Tierno says.
 “Or over time, you may develop asthma or an allergic reaction if you constantly breathe in large quantities of these particles.”